mdmohsanul/Frontend/Js-Notes/12-Prototypes/prototype.md

 - Prototype is a special object that is associated to every function, method, object and arrays
 - It allows inheritance, meaning that objects can share properties and methods through their prototype chain.

+- Prototypal inheritance allows objects in JavaScript to inherit properties and methods from a prototype object.

+- Whenever we access a property

 # Here's what happens behind the scenes when the new keyword is used:

 - A new object is created: The new keyword initiates the creation of a new JavaScript object.